instacart/makara/README.md

 Makara handles stickiness by keeping track of which proxies are stuck at any given moment.
 The context is basically a mapping of proxy ids to the timestamp until which they are stuck.

 To handle persistence of context across requests in a Rack app, makara provides a middleware.
 It lays a cookie named `_mkra_stck` which contains the current context.
 If the next request is executed before the cookie expires, that given context will be used.
-If something occurs which naturally requires master on the second request, the context is updated and stored again.
+If something occurs which naturally requires the primary on the second request, the context is updated and stored again.

 #### Stickiness Impact

-When `sticky:true`, once a query as been sent to master, all queries for the rest of the request will also be sent to master.
-In addition, the cookie described above will be set client side with an expiration defined by time at end of original request + `master_ttl`.
-As long as the cookie is valid, all requests will send queries to master.
+When `sticky:true`, once a query as been sent to the primary, all queries for the rest of the request will also be sent to the primary.
+In addition, the cookie described above will be set client side with an expiration defined by time at end of original request + `primary_ttl`.
+As long as the cookie is valid, all requests will send queries to primary.

-When `sticky:false`, only queries that need to go to master will go there.
+When `sticky:false`, only queries that need to go to the primary will go there.
 Subsequent read queries in the same request will go to replicas.

 #### Releasing stuck connections (clearing context)